adstriegel/cse20289-fa24/hw/hw08/README.md

 ### Scanner Operation - 30 points

-* 1 pt - All scripts for Task 4 are placed in the correct location
+* 1 pt - All scripts are in the correct location in your homework
-* 1 pt - Only the appropriate scripts or support files are repository
+* 1 pt - Only the appropriate scripts or support files are in the repository
    * It is OK for instance to have a sub-directory where you place the bad site listing (make sure to use the 100 URL one)
 * 2 pts - Proper usage of arguments
 * 8 pts - Proper operation the main loop with various test cases